Anti-LM Decoding for Zero-shot In-context Machine Translation: Related Work and Background

+\paragraph{Zero-shot MT.} Prior work on zero-shot MT has focused on error analysis for the ``off-target'' problem \citep{tan-monz-2023-towards,chen-etal-2023-target},\footnote{Prior work defines ``off-target'' as the phenomena where the model returns a ``translation'' in the wrong language.
+In this work, we refer to both off-target and ``empty'' model generations as ``failure to translate''.} and techniques to improve translation performance \citep{gu-etal-2019-improved,chen-etal-2023-target,wen2024ebbs}.

+Regarding error analysis, \citet{tan-monz-2023-towards} found that performance varies with respect to language direction, vocabulary overlap, and linguistic properties, and \citet{chen-etal-2023-target} identified lexical similarity between source and target language as an issue.
+To combat the off-target problem, \citet{chen-etal-2023-target} introduced Language Aware Vocabulary Sharing (LAVS) to add language-specific tokens and decrease lexical similarity. \citet{wen2024ebbs}, similar to our work, use a decoding method to improve zero-shot performance.
+They introduced EBBS (Ensemble with Bi-level Beam Search), where multiple ``components'' influence the final generation.
+Other work uses a third language as a ``pivot'' \citep{gu-etal-2019-improved}.
+Unlike these prior works, our method does not involve training new tokenizers, adding linear complexity with ensembling, or translating through other languages.

-Contrastive decoding methods have been extensively explored for text generation, with different motivations behind each method. \citet{liu2021dexperts} subtracts the output distribution of an anti-expert (e.g., exposed to toxic language) to help lead the generations free from unwanted attributes. \citet{li-etal-2023-contrastive} subtracts an ``amateur'' model to help distill the expert knowledge learned in the larger, more competitive models.
-For summarization, \citet{van-der-poel-etal-2022-mutual} used conditional PMI decoding to avoid model hallucinations and promote ``faithfulness.'' \citet{yang2023frustratingly} penalises tokens which have been previously generated to penalise repetitions. \citet{shi2023trusting}, \citet{holtzman-etal-2021-surface} and \citet{kumar2022answer} adopt a weighted PMI based contrastive decoding, conditioned on the context to ``penalise surface forms.''
-Our approach is motivated by improving the decoding of the target language by penalising source language continuations in Zero-shot Machine Translation.
-Concurrent work by \citet{sennrich2023mitigating} also introduces a similar concept of "language contrastive decoding", but under a different formulation where they recompute the contrastive logits at each time step.
+\paragraph{Contrastive Decoding} methods have been extensively explored for text generation, with different motivations behind each method.
+They have been used to reduce toxic language \citep{liu-etal-2021-dexperts}, improve general quality without further training \citep{li-etal-2023-contrastive}, improve factuality \citep{chuang2024dola}, and reduce repetition \citep{yang2023frustratingly}.
+For summarization, \citet{van-der-poel-etal-2022-mutual} used conditional PMI decoding to avoid model hallucinations and promote ``faithfulness''. \citet{shi2023trusting}, \citet{holtzman-etal-2021-surface} and \citet{kumar2022answer} adopt a weighted PMI based objective, conditioned on the context to ``penalise surface forms''.
+The key difference between our Anti-LM formulation and other prior work, is that we compute the contrastive logits directly on $x$, the test source sentences to be translated, and not other ``non-$x$ context''.

+Our approach is motivated by improving the decoding of the target language by penalising source language continuations in Zero-shot MT.
+Within MT, concurrent work by \citet{sennrich-etal-2024-mitigating} also introduces a similar concept of ``language contrastive decoding'', but under a different formulation where they recompute the contrastive logits at each time step.
+In contrast, our method does not require recomputing the logits at every time step, which greatly speeds up inference.